Stages of Bereavement

 However understanding what some of these steps are does help us.
 It helps us to realize what we are feeling and experiencing is “normal”, if one can call it that.

 It is very important to remember that these are general standards of what to expect.
-Not a hard, fast, set of stages everyone processes through at the same rate.
+Not a hard, fast, set of steps everyone processes through at the same rate.
 Nor does everyone go through every stage.

-Westberg says it so well in his little book; “It is true, no one has ever grieved exactly as we are grieving, because no two people face even the same kind of loss in the same way.
+“It is true, no one has ever grieved exactly as we are grieving, because no two people face even the same kind of loss in the same way.
 But the awful experience of being utterly depressed and isolated is a universal phenomenon.”

 Who we lose, the different relationships, when and how death is experienced also affects how we cope and work through things.